Minimistro32/biblical-hebrew/README.md

 # Biblical Hebrew
 **Tips for Reading**

 > 🧠: Memory devices, called Mnemonics, are marked as shown here.
+They appear below things to memorize.

 `Vocabulary` is marked as shown here.